ChveroDev/manhwaPageEndpoints/README.md

 }
 ```

-code for generating formData in profile-pic-change (Express), use same key naming as example:
+code for generating formData in profile-pic-change, use same key naming as example:
 ```
 const formData = new FormData();
 formData.append('profilePicture', profilePictureFile);